cms-sw/cmssw/PerfTools/AllocMonitor/README.md

 | `nAlloc` | Number of memory allocations |
 | `nDealloc` | Number of memory deallocations |

 This service is multi-thread safe, and concurrent measurements can be done in different threads.
+The service is re-entrant, i.e. measurements in nested scopes or function calls can be done within one thread.
+In case of nested measurements the numbers for the outer scope exclude the numbers of the inner scope.
+For the inner scope measurement the message will contain the descriptions of all outer measurements separated by the semicolon (`;`).

-Nested measurements are not supported (i.e. one thread can be doing only one measurement at a time), and neither are measurements started in one thread and ended in different thread.
+Allocations done in different thread where the `startMeasurement()` is called are not recorded.
+Measurements started in one thread and ended in different thread are not supported.

 ### ThresholdAbortAllocMonitor